MilenTecle/coffee-ceremony/README.md

   ## Design

 ### Images
-The imagages used on the Coffee ceremony site are of great importance for the user experience.
+The images used on the Coffee ceremony site are of great importance for the user experience.
 The images are carefully selected to provide a clear context, and reinforce the content as the concept is new to many users.
 The dark elements in the pictures are also a good complement to the color scheme of the site.

 ### Colours
 The colour scheme of the website is black, brown and gray, common colors for coffee websites.